dyhes/zulip/docs/production/upgrade-or-modify.md

 release (E.g. 3.0); see our documentation on [running `main`](#upgrading-to-main) before upgrading to it.

-By default, this uses the main upstream Zulip server repository, but you can configure any other Git repository by adding a section like this to `/etc/zulip/zulip.conf`:
+By default, this uses the main upstream Aloha server repository, but you can configure any other Git repository by adding a section like this to `/etc/zulip/zulip.conf`: